I was wrong.

-Last spring, I argued on this very show that no way that John Edwards would be John Kerry's running mate.
+Last spring, I argued on this very show that no way that John Edwards (search) would be John Kerry's running mate.
 Edwards was trying too hard, almost looking too smarmy, too suck-up-ish, I said.

 I remembered that Democratic Unity rally where Edwards practically stomped over his former rivals to hold his arm up high with Kerry and Bill Clinton.
 I thought that even Kerry would find it too obvious.

 Well, I was wrong.

 If Kerry found it too obvious, it didn't make too much of a difference.
 Edwards is his man.

 It won’t be Dick Gephardt, who didn't suck up nearly enough, or ingratiate himself half-way lovingly enough.